musoniusr/DhammaratoDhamma/_posts/2024-05-14-daily-dhammarato-transforming-reality-the-power-of-the-mind.md

 ### Empathy vs. Spreading Joy
 The conventional notion of empathy often leads us to join others in their misery.

 > Compassion means join their pity party.
-Oh, mom is crying over Granny's casket.
-Let me go nurture her and say, oh, she was a good woman and all of that kind of stuff.
+"Oh, mom is crying over Granny's casket.
+Let me go nurture her and say, oh, she was a good woman" and all of that kind of stuff.
 You can nurture her well, and you can help her to have a smile.

 Instead of getting caught up in others' suffering, we should spread joy and help pull people out of their misery.